src-d/framework/README.md

 * **configurable** standarizes the way to create configuration containers.
 * **database** package provides access to SQL databases.
 * **queue** provides access to message brokers.

+## Development

+Run tests with:

+  go test -v ./...

+Tests require the following services running:

+* PostgreSQL
+* RabbitMQ

+They also need the `etcd` binary present in `PATH`.